the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > 2. Chapter
 > This chapter includes the authors vision of the RSE space in 2035.

-> "accepted research artefact on an equal footing with data and publications."
-If software or data is publicized would these artefacts not also be regarded as publications?
-I would suggest using "data and text" or "data and text publications" instead.

-> "The specialist skills that RSEs provide take a significant amount of time to develop and maintain.
-Therefore, we do not expect domain researchers to also become experts in a range of advanced RSEng topics."
-Could the authors name some of these advanced topics here?
-Or maybe change the position of this paragraph to after the paragraph about the domain researchers.

-> Story Box 1:
-> "What issues have newly emerged, where they are now just happy to say: .."
-This seems

-> 2.1 Chapter
->
-> "might remain unchanged, there might be a shift in the responsibilities of RSEs, in the form of a partial reallocation of the training budget to the other core competencies. " What is the rationale for this statement?

-> "Looking at that on a broader scale..."
-What is meant by "that"?
-What do the authors look at?

-> Chapter 2.2
-> "visibility and accelerate the professionalisationof the RSE role" -> missing line spacing

-> Story Box 4
-> "Kim accelerates his research.."
-To my understanding, Kim and Kay are female.

 > Chapter 2.5
 > "As engineers, RSEs take the responsibility for the software they develop.
 RSEs need to be aware of these issues and develop their own “red lines”."
 This statement underestimates the complexity of how code/knowledge/algorithms can be reused for military purposes.
 A scientist would need to know about present military technologies which is unrealistic.
 I fear the call for responsibility is too much to ask from an individual.
 Additionally, it creates a huge burden if code or a programme has been reused for military purposes.
 I would suggest that the authors make clear the boundaries of the responsibility.